How Archevi Protects Your Family's Privacy

 Family Isolation

 Every family on Archevi operates in a completely separate tenant with database-enforced row-level security.
-Your documents, conversations, anonymization vaults, and search history are invisible to other families.
+Your documents, conversations, name removal vaults, and search history are invisible to other families.
 There is no query path that crosses tenant boundaries.

 What We Don't Do